Table of contents

 You get this code by clicking 'set up tag server manually' in the screenshot above.

 When you add this code and configure the subdomain correctly, you can be up and running within 5 minutes.
-If you don’t have access to domain hosting yourself, ask the web developer.
-They can often easily arrange those for you.
+If you don't have access to domain hosting yourself, ask the web developer.
+They can often easily arrange that for you.

 Step 6: Use the server container URL in GTM